duxingyi-charles/Total-Lifted-Content-PN/README.md

 ### Windows

-Eigen (version 3.3.7): download source code from [official site](http://eigen.tuxfamily.org/index.php?title=Main_Page)
+_Eigen_ (version 3.3.7): download source code from [official site](http://eigen.tuxfamily.org/index.php?title=Main_Page).

-SuiteSparse: follow the instructions on [suitesparse-metis-for-windows](https://github.com/jlblancoc/suitesparse-metis-for-windows) to install SuiteSparse.
+_SuiteSparse_: follow the instructions on [suitesparse-metis-for-windows](https://github.com/jlblancoc/suitesparse-metis-for-windows) to install SuiteSparse.

 Now, to build our program, you can use CMake to generate a visual studio project with the provided `CMakeLists.txt`.

 You may need to change "EIGEN_INCLUDE_DIR", "SUITESPARSE_INCLUDE_DIR" and "SuiteSparse_DIR" to the proper paths on your machine.

 ## How to use